To effectively teach reading to someone with dyslexia (a language based learning difficulty),

-6. KEY: Integrated materials give substantial decoding and encoding practice to achieve mastery.
+6. Substantial decoding and encoding practice is needed to achieve mastery.

-7. FUN Practice transforms it into a memorable experience.
-Games, songs, and activities support the instruction.
+7. FUN Practice makes it memorable using games, songs, and activities.

-8. Students get preparation before reading a story by playing a word decoding game and doing worksheets related to the new sound/spelling, plus the reading and language arts skills that will be in the decodable story.
+8. Preparation for reading a story: playing word decoding games, doing worksheets related to the new sound/spelling and the language arts skills in the decodable story.

-9. Decodable stories have controlled vocabulary that builds on the skills taught to date---eliminating the tendency to guess.
-And, they don't talk down to older students!.
+9. Use decodable stories with controlled vocabulary that builds on the skills taught to date---eliminating the tendency to guess.

 What does the word "dyslexia" mean?